boshek/bclaws/laws/statute/M/Mental_Health_Act.md

 ## Leave

-**37** Subject to section 40 and the regulations, if the director considers that leave would benefit a patient detained in the designated facility, the director may release the patient on leave from the designated facility providing appropriate support exists in the community to meet the conditions of the leave.
+**37** Subject to section 40 and the regulations made under section 43, if the director considers that leave would benefit a patient detained in the designated facility, the director may release the patient on leave from the designated facility providing appropriate support exists in the community to meet the conditions of the leave.

 ## Approved homes

-**38** Subject to section 40 and the regulations, if the director considers that the transfer would benefit a patient detained in the designated facility, the director may transfer the patient to an approved home.
+**38** Subject to section 40 and the regulations made under section 43, if the director considers that the transfer would benefit a patient detained in the designated facility, the director may transfer the patient to an approved home.

 ## Authority to detain continues despite leave or transfer